nwg/racket-wiki/Racket2.md

 * Enable internal definitions everywhere.
 (Note: this is tricky -- what's "everywhere"?
   Eg, can `define id` be followed by a definition(s) and then a value?
 How about in the middle of an `if`?
 Taken to an extreme, could definitions appear in an application form?)

+* change syntax-case to allow internal definitions (possibly by getting rid of the 'guard' section)

 * Enable the `define*` form (from `racket/package`) everywhere